Cultural depictions of lions: Southeast Asia

-East Asian traditions
+China and Tibet

 The common motif of the "majestic and powerful" lion was introduced to China by Buddhist missionaries from India, somewhere in the first century AD.
 Lions themselves, however, are not native to China, yet appear in the art of China and the Chinese people believe that lions protect humans from evil spirits, hence the Chinese New Year lion dance to scare away demons and ghosts.
 Chinese guardian lions are frequently used in sculpture in traditional Chinese architecture.
 For instance, in the Forbidden City in Beijing, two lion statues are seen in almost every door entrance.

 Lions feature prominently in the Tibetan culture with a pair of Snow Lions seen on the Tibetan flag.
 The Snow Lions are mythical creatures that are seen as protector entities.
 The Snow Lion symbolizes fearlessness, unconditional cheerfulness, east, and the Earth element.
 It is one of the Four Dignities.
 It ranges over the mountains, and is commonly pictured as being white with a turquoise mane.

+Japan

+The lion became popular in Japanese art from the 14th century onwards, under Chinese influence.
+The Chinese artistic form of the "dog-lion" (kara-shishi in Japanese) was almost always used, but was generally somewhat fatter, and with a shorter torso, than in China, with a short fan-like tail and a flattened face.
+Hokusai had a "special cult of the Chinese lion, whose "spiritual form" he drew each morning".

 Lions (獅子, shishi) feature prominently in many kabuki plays and other forms of Japanese legend and traditional tales.